-Microsoft, SAP, Automattic and others are investing in neurodiversity, the social model of disability, and design for real life.
+Microsoft, SAP, Automattic and others are investing in neurodiversity, the social model of disability, design for real life, and equity literacy.
 We’re hiring for diversity of perspective and trying to actualize the aspiration of making inclusion the new normal.
 We’re humans making things for and with other humans.
 When our teams reflect the real world and we use what we make, we build better products and reach more people.

 Much of what Flow Patrol does at Automattic and WordPress is public to the world.
 When we share and collaborate in the commons, we create serendipity.
 We are responsible for humanizing flow in the systems we inhabit.
 We do that best when we default to open.